-Mancini, Orioles avoid four-game sweep, beat Red Sox 4-1
+Mullins’ bizarre triple helps O’s beat Red Sox 4-1

 Mancini put the Orioles ahead 2-1 with a blast to center off reliever Matt Andriese (1-2) to lead off the sixth.

-Andriese was still working when Cedric Mullins led off the eighth with a bloop triple to shallow left.
-His pop-up twice glanced off the glove off shifted shortstop Xander Bogaerts, and Mullins sneaked into third just ahead of catcher Christian Vázquez’s tag.

-López went a season-high 5 2/3 innings, scattering four hits while striking out five and maintaining control except for a brief sequence in the fourth after yielding J.D.
+Orioles starter Jorge López went a season-high 5 2/3 innings, scattering four hits while striking out five and maintaining control except for a brief sequence in the fourth after yielding J.D.
 Martinez’s one-out single.
 Over the course of three pitches, Martinez moved up a base on a hit batsman, a wild pitch and Rafael Devers’ sacrifice fly to tie it at 1.

+López gave up a leadoff double in the fifth, but with Scott warming, he retired the next three batters and then pitched into the sixth for the first time this season.

+“I’ve been battling the last couple games,” López said.
+“Getting out of that inning gives me a little more confidence to keep pushing.”

 Ryan Mountcastle lined his third homer down the left-field line off Boston’s Martin Pérez, who otherwise navigated five innings with little difficulty.
 He allowed four hits and one run and struck out four.